7mind/blog/lightweight-reflection.md

 Unfortunately, current TypeTag implementation is flawed:

 - They [do not support](https://github.com/scala/bug/issues/7686) higher-kinded types, you cannot get a `TypeTag` for `List[_]`,
-- They suffer many [concurrency issues](https://github.com/scala/bug/issues/10766) --- in our case TypeTags were occasionaly failing subtype checks (`child <:< parent`) during `scala-reflect` initialization even if we synchronize on literally everything --- and it's not so trivial to fix them,
+- They suffer many [concurrency issues](https://github.com/scala/bug/issues/10766) --- in our case TypeTags were occasionaly failing subtype checks (`child <:< parent`) during `scala-reflect` initialization even if we synchronize on literally everything --- and it's not so trivial to fix them; in worst-case scenario you may even see `Set[Int]` as `Set[String]`,
 - `scala-reflect` needs *seconds* to initialize.

 Moreover, it's still unclear if Scala 3 will support `TypeTag`s or not.